pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

 ## <a id="create-an-app-acc"></a>Create an application accelerator

-For this example, we will be assuming that you are using a publically accessible Git repository.
+For this example, we will be assuming that you are using a publically accessible Git repository and that you include a README file in the repository.

 You can configure these options when you create a repository on GitHub.
 You will need the repository URL to create an accelerator.